1. Knowledge of exotic scales and arpeggios

 One way to quickly apply this idea into your guitar playing is to study the vocal melodies of your favorite singers and observe how they structure the notes in their phrases.
 As you do this, pay close attention to the smaller phrasing nuances that the singer uses to enhance the expressiveness of each note (such as vibrato).
-When you use this vocalist-style approach in your guitar phrasing, you will easily transform any lick that sounds "robotic" and lifeless into a lick that sounds highly memorable and expressive.
+When you use this vocalist-style approach in your guitar phrasing, you will easily transform lead guitar licks that sound "robotic" and lifeless into lead guitar licks that sound highly memorable and expressive.

 See a demonstration of how you can instantly apply this concept into your guitar solos by watching this video about writing guitar solos that sing.

 4. Applying Vibrato Creatively: Using great vibrato technique is key for playing killer guitar licks.
 Apply the following phrasing approaches to the guitar licks discussed in this article (and the ones you create yourself):